blinkletter/UsingGAMESS/_build/html/_sources/3_Visual_Input 2.md

 ## Making Methane

-Open your copy of wxMacMolPlt and navigate to the build menu: `Builder` $\rightarrow$ `Show Build Tools`.
+Open your copy of wxMacMolPlt and navigate to the build menu: `Builder` &rarr; `Show Build Tools`.
 Select carbon with a coordination number of 4 and click in the empty window.
-Then select `Builder` $\rightarrow$ `Add Hydrogens` to complete your structure of methane.
+Then select `Builder` &rarr; `Add Hydrogens` to complete your structure of methane.
 Efforts to enforce symmetry on files created by MacMolPlt often fail and manual creation of files that use symmetry is preferred.
 GAMESS requires perfection when you are declaring symmetry.
 As a result, we will not use symmetry in this calculation.

-Select `Subwindow` $\rightarrow$ `Input Builder` to start making an input file for GAMESS.
+Select `Subwindow` &rarr; `Input Builder` to start making an input file for GAMESS.
 In the `Basia` window select 6-311G for the basis set.
 Set “1” for `D and light atom polarization functions` (this is the “d,p” in the 6-311G(d,p) basis set.)
 Check the `Diffuse l-shell` and `s-shell` options (this is the “++” in 6-311G(d,p)++.)

 In the `Control` window select `Run Type: Optimization` and also select `Localization Method: Edmiston-Ruedenberg`.
 The localization method will command GAMESS to write information into the output file that can be used to make local bonding molecular orbitals (we will be using them very soon in this exercise).

 In the `Data` window make sure that the coordinate option is set to `Unique Cartesian`.
-Set the `symmetry point group` to $C_1$.
-With $C_1$, every atom will be unique as we are not declaring symmetry.
+Set the `symmetry point group` to *C<sub>1</sub>*.
+With *C<sub>1</sub>*, every atom will be unique as we are not declaring symmetry.
 In the `Misc Prefs` window set the MacMolPlt option.
 This will result in data written into the output file that helps MacMolPlt interpret the results.

 In the `Stat.
 Point` window we can set the number of steps to a higher number that 20.
 We will use 20 for now.